now-examples/basics/static-next.js/README.md

 touch now.json
 ```

-Add the type static key to notify Now that this is a static deployemnt and just adding the features key, we can specify the Now cloud to use.
+Add the type static key to notify Now that this is a static deployemnt.

 ```
 {
-  "type": "static",
+  "type": "static"
-  "features": {
-    "cloud": "v2"
-  }
 }
 ```